blomstertj/root/Tutorials/Linux/Better Battery Life/README.md

 Again, press Ctrl + X then Y to save and close.

 ## Verification
 Again, no testing should be necessary with TLP since it’s really straightforward.
-With PowerTOP you will have to reboot after saving `/etc/rc.local` and then run
+With PowerTOP you will have to reboot after saving `/etc/systemd/system/powertop.service` and then run

 `sudo powertop`

 When you are back into the Terminal.
 Use tab to go to the Tunables section.
 If almost everything you have is “Good” then it worked.
-My VM Writeback Timeout is “Bad” but that is the only thing that isn’t tuned.
-That’s probably being changed by something else for a reason.

-If everything is still “Bad” you may have to enable your rc.local service by using

-`sudo systemctl enable rc.local.service`

 Then reboot.
 If it still doesn’t work right try the Ubuntu forums or other help sites.